 I don’t use blending stumps very much and didn’t use one at all in this drawing.
 All the tonal variations were drawn in and adjusted by dabbing the graphite with a putty eraser.

 It made sense to start drawing the left side of the face where I had the most detail to work from in the photo.
 I used a B grade and gently hatched in the spots.
 I used a chamfered lead to retain the texture of the paper and produce a speckled effect.

 TOP TIP: Swipe the mechanical pencil lightly across some fine emery sandpaper regularly to maintain the sloping edge.
 Make it a habit after every few strokes.

 I drew in the wrinkles under the eye and shaded the underside to make them more 3D.

 Step 6: Draw the Giraffes Horns and Define the Mouth

 Things are going well and I stay on the left side and draw in the top eyelids.
 I draw some longer white whiskers around the mouth with a Tombo mono eraser pen.

 I will adjust tones as I go.
-The danger when drawing piecemeal, one section at a time, is getting the overall tonal values disjointed.
+When drawing piecemeal, one section at a time, the danger is getting the overall tonal values disjointed.
 I will darken and lighten areas I’ve already completed as, and when, I need to.